silverstar194/CapitalOneIPInformer/README.md

 # Capital One IP Informer
-Let webtraffic intelligently inform you about your next market move.
+Let web traffic  intelligently inform you about your next market move.

 ## Description
-The main idea behind IP Informer is to make it easy for mergents to combine their Capital One transaction information with their webtraffic.
+The main idea behind IP Informer is to make it easy for merchants to combine their Capital One transaction information with their web traffic .
-By finding an area where webtraffic is high but sales are lacking it will make targeted advertizing high effective and new lead generation more economically.
+By finding an area where web traffic  is high but sales are lacking it will make targeted advertising high effective and new lead generation more economically.

-## Strutuce of the Project
+## Structure  of the Project
 I have broken the project up in Django services allowing easy import and upkeep of data.